| |

 causes, their implications and how to address them is essential both to establishing and pursuing a construction vibration

 damage claim.
-On this page we'll give some tips, with illustrations, of how to
+On this page, we'll give some tips, with illustrations, of how to

 free downloadable PDF, minus ads and navigation and with substantial added content.
 An Executive Summary is available for those in a

 warning signs of possible construction-related vibration damage.
 This should help you in searching for and identifying possible damage.
+Reporting and Examination of Damage

-can involve drywall or plaster cracking or other forms of distress for which you will have to look in order to
+can involve slight drywall or plaster cracking or other forms of distress for which you will have to look in order to

 note it.
 In our experience, it is the rule, rather than the exception, that